JackSzwergold/Cheat-Sheets/content/Linux-Unix - Networking Interfaces.md

 They should be set to some default state.
 All good?
 Now startup the main network interface again like this:

 	sudo ifconfig eth0 up

-***

-*Linux-Unix - Networking Interfaces (c) by Jack Szwergold; written on September 11, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*